What Car?: Car of the Year

 Every year in January, What Car? hosts an awards ceremony, where it names the best cars in each sector of the car market, and an overall Car of the Year, with the Renault 20 receiving the inaugural award in 1978.
 In 1985, the Volkswagen Golf, in its second generation, became the first model to receive the award twice, having previously won it for the facelifted first generation car in 1981.

 As of 2023, Volkswagen is the most successful brand in the history of the awards, having taken the top prize a total of seven times.
 Members of the Volkswagen Group, such as Audi, SEAT, and Škoda, have won it a further six times between them.
-Pure-electric cars have won the award three times.
+Pure-electric cars have won the award four times.

 As of 2023, the What Car?
 Car of the Year Awards are sponsored by MotorEasy.